isabella232/magento-learn.en/help/free-video-library/astral-web-series.md

 ---
 title: AstralWeb Series
-Description: In these video series, you will know about the Magento 2 notifications, google analytics, users and roles, how to process orders, credit memos and refunds, how to create backups for all your system, and for database or all your media files, and much more.
+description: In these video series, you will know about the Magento 2 notifications, google analytics, users and roles, how to process orders, credit memos and refunds, how to create backups for all your system, and for database or all your media files, and much more.
 feature: Video Pages
 topics: documents
 kt: 5583, 5584, 5585, 5586, 5587, 5588, 5589, 5590, 5591, 5592, 5593, 5594, 5595, 5599, 5600, 5601